Skip to content

 Lastly, forming an LLC can help you build credibility with customers and suppliers.
 Many people feel more comfortable doing business with an LLC because it shows that your business is legitimate and willing to follow the law.

-It's important to keep in mind that your country, state, or city might require you to form an LLC by law; you also legally need an LLC for dropshipping.
+It's essential to remember that your country, state, or city might require you to form an LLC by law; you also legally need an LLC for dropshipping.

 No, you don't need a business license to run a Shopify store.
 However, depending on where your business is located and what products or services you're selling, you may need to obtain a business license or permit.